-The Mohr family had lived in their 19th century villa for 17 years, but historic protection limited their ability to adapt the house to modern living.
-Their life experiences of growing up in the USA and Germany and studying in Cambridge led to the dream of creating a classical, modern, family orientated home.
+The Miller family had lived in a 19th century villa for more than a decade, but historic protection limited their ability to adapt the house to modern living.
+Their life experiences of growing up in the USA and Germany and studying in Cambridge led to the dream of creating a significant family home that combines both classical and modern architecture styles.

 The Journey

-Cat and her husband started looking for a new home in a very prestigious area of Frankfurt to accommodate the whole family, who often came from far away.
-In 2018 they found the perfect setting, but the existing layout of the house was not good.
+Cat and her husband started looking for a new home in a desirable area of central Germany, Hessen, to accommodate the whole family, many of whom come from abroad.
+At the end of 2018, they found the perfect location, but the layout of the existing house was not good.
 “We fell in love with the location.
-Nothing can be built behind it as there is a little valley with a hill.
-You have the zoo and the Frankfurt skyline, and every house in the street was redeveloped,” said the Mohrs.
+Nothing can be built behind it as there is a little valley with a hill.”

 They already had experience of extensive house renovations.
 The next step was to build their own home in this magical location.
-Finding an architect to design their home proved to be a challenge, Cat explains: "I would show pictures from England or America and say I wanted a modern interpretation of classical designs.
+Finding an architect to design their home proved to be a challenge.
+Cat explains: "I would show pictures from England or America and say I wanted a modern interpretation of classical designs.
 Nobody really wanted to do that.
-They would say you may hire an architect, but you also need an interior designer and a building company.”
+Many architects had their own ideas and wanted to realise ‘their ideas’ or ‘their dreams’.
+We wanted to realise ‘our dream’.
+WeberHaus delivered ‘our dream’.
+Additionally, we would have needed an interior designer and a building company.”

-The idea of a fully managed turnkey kit house became more appealing.
+This made the idea of a fully managed turnkey kit house more appealing to them.
 “One reliable publication voted WeberHaus number one.
 I could see from the style that they looked different from traditional buildings.
-I came across WeberHaus' UK website and thought to myself, if this company can build my dream house in England, surely, they can do the same in Germany.”
+I came across WeberHaus' UK website and thought to myself, if this company can build my dream house in England, surely, they can do the same in Germany,” Cat says.

 The design process